awoods33/google_project/README.md

-# Mock Google homepage from the Odin Project
+# Mock Google homepage from the Odin Project.